Why are digital assets a good investment right now?

 - Open Finance

-- Credit – lending without the need of financial institution (i.e., Maker)
+- Credit – lending without the need for financial institutions (i.e. Maker)

-- Fixed Income – earn interest on crypto-assets (i.e., Dharma or Compound)
+- Fixed Income – earning interest on crypto-assets (i.e. Dharma or Compound)

-- Derivatives – managed and settled by smart contract (i.e., Vega Protocol)
+- Derivatives – managed and settled by smart contracts (i.e. Vega Protocol)

-In general, they are very similar.
-Our experience in both areas shows:
+In general, we believe they are very similar.
+Our experience in both areas shows that:

-- from the complexity perspective, crypto is more complex and requires much broader team skillet than traditional VC
+- From the complexity perspective, crypto is more complex and requires much broader team skillset than traditional VC

 How should I use cryptocurrencies when the value is so volatile?